About Local Studies

-Established in 1884 this is the largest collection of local and family history material in the North East.
-We also collect current local material and index articles from newspapers about local people, places and events.
+Established in 1884 this is the largest collection of local and family history material in the North East, we also collect current local material.
 Everyone is welcome to visit us and look at any of the collection but, as many items are rare or irreplaceable most of the collection is not on public display.
 To see anything just make your selection from our catalogues or ask a member of staff.

 Phone: 0191 2774100

 Address: City Library, Charles Avison Building, 33 New Bridge St. West, Newcastle upon Tyne, NE1 8AX

 With the building of the new City Library the opportunity arose to display some of the treasures which belong to the people of Newcastle, reflecting their proud cultural history.
 The new building has facilities for storing and displaying items from the special collections in environmentally controlled conditions and a two-year Heritage Lottery Funded project provided the means to conserve and promote some of this unique material.